Haadi-Khan/Olympiad-Problem-Bot/README.md

 Hard- `?pch {alg/geo/nt/com}`

-alg is for algebra, geo is for geometry, nt is for number theory, and pr is for probability
+alg is for algebra, geo is for geometry, nt is for number theory, and com is for combinatorics/probability